Development of a Compact Robust Passive Transformable Omni-Ball for Enhanced Step-Climbing and Vibration Reduction: Design OF Passive Transformable Omni-Ball

-Considering that the actuator is placed to avoid the spherical cap structure, assuming a typical cylindrical actuator, the actuator diameter needs to be selected to avoid interference with the thickness of the spherical cap structure.
+Considering that the actuator is placed to avoid the spherical cap-shaped wheel, assuming a typical cylindrical actuator, the actuator diameter needs to be selected to avoid interference with the thickness of the spherical cap-shaped wheel.
 This leads to the following constraint:

-- Actuator diameter:
+- Actuator diameter: $d_{a} < 2(r_{w} - h_{s})$.